hpcaitech/ColossalAI/docs/source/en/features/shardformer.md

 ### Shardformer Configuration

 The configuration of Shardformer is controlled by class `ShardConfig`:

 {{ autodoc:colossalai.shardformer.ShardConfig }}

-If you want to enable Apex fused layernorm, please install `apex`.
+If you want to enable Apex Fused Layernorm, please install `apex`.
 If you want to enable the usage of flash attention, please install `flash_attn`.
-In addition, xFormers's `cutlass_op` provides a supplementary optimization.
+In addition, xFormers's `cutlass_op` can serve as a backup for flash attention.

 ### Enabling Shardformer